Sound Walk September is the yearly global festival celebrating sound walks.

 Teaming up at the end of 2018 , with Geert Vermeire, the convenor of Made of Walking, writer, curator and a locative multi-media expert with a focus on the environment, and with Babak Fakhamzadeh, an award winning locative app developer, we reprised Sound Walk Sunday in 2019 as a global festival, with key institutional partners in Brazil, Australia, Greece, Spain, Germany and Poland, with the event quickly evolving into a month-long Sound Walk September 2019, becoming not only a showcase for innovation, but also a valued community-building resource, bringing practitioners together, many of whom are remotely working creatives who have previously felt isolated or ‘ploughing a lonely furrow’.

 The 2020 edition of Sound Walk September started off on shaky footing, due to the immense influence of the COVID pandemic.
 But, with extra experience, a supportive Advisory Board, financial support from multiple partners, and contributions from all over the world, SWS20 was a resounding success.

 Experience a walking piece

-A Sound Walk Sunday 2020 Press Kit is available.
+A Sound Walk Sunday 2021 Press Kit will be available soon.
 You can also read the FAQ.
 You can also join our group on Facebook and talk with other walking artists.
 Sound Walk September also has a dedicated Twitter account.

 You can download the logos below and use them as you see fit.